gcapu/cheatsheets-1/cheatsheets/typescript.md

 ---
 title: TypeScript
 category: JavaScript libraries
+intro: |
+  [TypeScript](https://www.typescriptlang.org/) is just like ES2015 with type-checking.
+All ES2015 (classes, etc) should work..
 ---

-### About

-TypeScript is just like ES2015 with type-checking.
-All ES2015 (classes, etc) should work.

 ### Basic types